EggplantElf/news_crawler/README.md

 # news_crawler
-news crawler from rss feeds
+news crawler from only rss feeds, urls in the news are not considered, might change later

 # dependencies
 to run the crawler, you probably need to install some packages, available in pip: